Capitol rioter Evan Neumann applies for asylum in Belarus, says local media

 In an excerpt of Neumann’s interview, the Belarusian state television presenter said Neumann “sought justice and asked uncomfortable questions” following the 2020 U.S. elections.
 The 48-year-old “lost almost everything and is being persecuted by the U.S. government,” the presenter added.

-The full interview will air on Nov.
-10. In the preview released Monday, Neumann said that he went into hiding once he was alerted that he would be added to the FBI’s Most Wanted list.
+The full interview will air Wednesday.
+In the preview released Monday, Neumann said he went into hiding once he was alerted that he would be added to the FBI’s Most Wanted list.
 A lawyer recommended he take a trip to Europe, he said.
 The state television presenter said Neumann had been living in a rented apartment in Ukraine for four months.

 Neumann said Ukrainian security service agents started pursuing him, so he then crossed into Belarus by foot, through the Ukrainian swamps of Pripyat, near Chernobyl.
 He claimed to have encountered snakes and wild boars on the journey.